nipulgs/nipulgs.github.io/cv.md

 </span>

 **Key Responsibilities:**
-- Maintain LRC IT infrastructure, DSpace, Koha, Library Website, and LibDDS Portal
+- Skilled in LRC IT infrastructure, DSpace, Koha, Library Website, LibDDS Portal and Linux-based server management
-- Manage e-resources, access authentication, and vendor liaison
+- Experienced in supporting research activities, e-resources, institutional repositories, and faculty profiles
+- Developed user-friendly library services including an AI-based chatbot and A–Z e-resource portal
+- Provided document delivery, inter-library loan, and research assistance to faculty and students
+- Strong problem-solving, technical support, and communication skills with a user-focused approach
+- Experienced in bibliometric analysis, research data support, and library automation technologies
+- Dedicated to improving library services through technology, innovation, and continuous learning

 ## INFLIBNET Centre, Gandhinagar